Clemapfel/jluna/docs/usertypes.md

 );
 ```

-This call has a lot going on so it's best to investigate it closely.
+This call has a lot going on, so it's best to investigate it closely.

 Firstly, we have the template argument, `Float32`.
 This decides the Julia-side type of the Julia-side instances field.